mahlenmorris/VCVRack/README.md

 * [Fermata](#fermata): A text editor and labeling module.
 Write much longer text notes.
 Resizable, scrolls, font choices, and more.
 Or just add some visual emphasis, Stochastic Telegraph-style.
 * [Fuse](#fuse): Block, allow, or attenuate a signal passing through, based on the number of triggers observed in a different signal.
+* [TTY](#tty): A scrolling text window that displays distinct values it gets, and displays Tipsy text messages sent by other modules (like BASICally).

 ![Line Break image](images/Separator.png)